sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & λ = \overline{λ} - β \cdot \sum_{i \in I} q^s_i \tag{14} \\
 \end{align}
 ```
-With the MCP defined, we can now derive the Equivalent Optimization problem to determine the equilibrium solution to the {eq}`game inverse demand`.
+With the MCP defined, we can now derive the Equivalent Optimization problem to determine the equilibrium solution to the game in Eq. {eq}`game_inverse_demand`.
 Remember here, that the KKT conditions of the EOP have to match the MCP in order for the EOP to provide a solution to the initial problem.
 To derive the EOP, we make use of the graphical interpretation of the problem show in {numref}`fig-inverse-demand`.

 From the discussion above, we know that the Nash game between suppliers and consumers in perfectly competitive electricity markets will maximize social welfare in that market.
 Hence, we can formulate a candidate EOP which aims to maximize social welfare.
 Based on {numref}`fig-inverse-demand-area` and the fact that  social welfare is the area between the demand and supply curve, social welfare can be computed as :